tsfpga/tsfpga/doc/sphinx/build.rst

 Build step TCL hooks
 --------------------

-TCL scripts can be addded as hooks to certain build steps in Vivado.
+TCL scripts can be added as hooks to certain build steps in Vivado.
 Scripts like these are passed to the :class:`.VivadoProject` using this class.
 It is possible to add more than one hook per step.